Grande Rivière (Ouelle River tributary): Geography

-The confluence of the river is located in the municipality of Saint-Gabriel-Lalemant, very close to the limit of Saint-Onésime-d'Ixworth.
+The confluence of the river is located in the municipality of Saint-Gabriel-Lalemant, very close to the limit of La Pocatière.
 This confluence is 3.5 km south of the center of the village of Saint-Gabriel-de-Kamouraska, 8.6 km east of the center of the village of La Pocatière, at 6.5 km south of the center of the village of Saint-Pacôme.
 This confluence is located 2.2 km upstream of the Chemin du Village bridge, in the hamlet of Canton-des-Roches.